Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

-In order to model the sequential pattern of user interaction histories, we incorporate two learnable positional encoding matrices, denoted as $\mathbf{P}^v \in \mathbb{R}^{L_v \times d}$ and $\mathbf{P}^c \in \mathbb{R}^{L_c \times d}$, respectively.
-Here $L_v$ and $L_c$ represent the maximum lengths of the historical interaction sequences.
-In conventional sequential recommendation, the length can generally be set longer~\cite{gru4rec,sasrec,bert4rec}.
-However, in the personalized preference alignment training stage, it is set shorter which is limited by LLM input length and computational consumption~\cite{DBLP:conf/recsys/Geng0FGZ22,DBLP:journals/corr/abs-2305-07001,DBLP:journals/corr/abs-2311-09049}.
-Inspired by the length extension technique in the NLP field~\cite{DBLP:conf/acl/RuossDGGCBLV23}, we randomly select an ordered subset of positional encodings during the alignment stage, while applying the entire positional encodings in subsequent fine-tuning and inference processes.
+To model the sequential pattern of user histories, we maintain two learnable positional encoding matrices, denoted as $\mathbf{P}^v \in \mathbb{R}^{L_v \times d}$ and $\mathbf{P}^c \in \mathbb{R}^{L_c \times d}$, respectively. $L_v$ and $L_c$ are the maximum lengths of the interaction sequences.
+In conventional sequential recommendation, the length can generally be set longer~\cite{gru4rec,sasrec}.
+However, in the personalized preference alignment stage, it is set shorter, limited by LLM input length and computational consumption.
+Inspired by the length extension technique in the NLP~\cite{DBLP:conf/acl/RuossDGGCBLV23}, we randomly select an ordered subset of positional encodings during the alignment stage, while applying the entire set in fine-tuning and inference processes.
 Formally, the positional encodings of $\mathcal{S}_v^u$ are sampled as follows:

 where $\mathbf{p}_{i_k}$ denotes the $i_k$-th positional encoding in $\mathbf{P}^v$.
 Each index $i_k$ is sampled from $\{1, \dots, L_v\}$ without replacement, and all sampled indices are arranged in ascending order.
 Additionally, the positional encodings $\widetilde{\mathbf{P}}^c$ for $\mathcal{S}_c^u$ are sampled using a similar process.